 Parts That Can Alter Colors

 When talking about colorful cannabis, vibrant multihued buds often come to mind.
 However, aside from the precious flowers, other parts can also veer away from their standard colors, such as pistils, leaves, and trichomes.
 Some of these components contribute to a physically appealing growth.
-Meanwhile, others have massive impact on the cola’s final look, which may affect its salability.
+Meanwhile, others have a massive impact on the cola’s final look, which may affect its salability.

-The primary cannabis product for consumption are the buds.
+The primary cannabis product for consumption is the buds.
 These flowers are composed of hundreds of calyxes piled on top of each other, containing the plant’s reproductive organs, pistils, stigmas, as well as resin glands.
 They also provide most of the color to the buds, although the distribution ratio varies.
 In general, the higher the percentage of purple calyxes are, the more vibrant colas appear.

 Depending on the strain and the environment, leaves may turn purple while the green buds stay unaffected.
 The change often takes place when cannabis is exposed to cold night temperatures.
 In addition, the part of the foliage unshielded from direct light is more likely to turn plum, while those under the shade maintain their emerald hue.